Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 Walk amidst the beautiful Sunflower Maze at Calgary Farmyard from August.

 - Experience great views of the Bow River from Dale Hodges Park.
 This park is the starting point for many walking paths along the Bow River escarpment.
-This former gravel pit has been transformed into a scenic area offering Paved paths and boardwalks meander through the park, which connects to nearby Bowmont Park.
+This former gravel pit has been transformed into a scenic area offering Paved paths and boardwalks that meander through the park, which connects to nearby Bowmont Park.

 - Enjoy a date night at one of Calgary’s romantic restaurants!

 - Let yourself be guided through a tranquil wetland in the middle of the city at Pearce Estate.
 A signed interpretive trail guides you through a constructed wetland filled with native plants and animals.
-The signs tell how the wetland came to be and describes the wildlife seen around you.
+The signs tell how the wetland came to be and describe the wildlife seen around you.

 - Find your wall at the Calgary Climbing Centre.